-Select Spatial Analyst Tools $\rightarrow$ Interpolation $\rightarrow$ Spline.
-Use the input points from "PrecipStn" and Z value field as "AnnPrecip\in", and set the spline type as Tension with parameters as follows:
+Following are inputs for tension Spline interpolation.
+Use the input points from "PrecipStn" and Z value field as "AnnPrecip\in", and set the spline type as Tension with parameters as follows.
+I reduced the output cell size to 100 m to improve the spatial resolution.

-The result is illustrated:
+The result follows:

-Select Spatial Analyst Tools → Zonal Statistics as Table.
+Select Spatial Analyst Tools $\rightarrow$ Zonal $\rightarrow$ Zonal Statistics as Table.
 Set the inputs as follows:

 Click OK.
 A table with zonal statistics is created.
 This contains statistics of the value raster, in this case mean annual precipitation from Spline over the zones defined by the polygon feature class Subwatershed.
 The HydroID in this table may be used to join it to the attribute table for the Subwatershed feature class.
 As for the elevations above this joined table can be exported and examined and presented in Excel.